gmoraleslondono/100-days-of-code/README.md

-# 100 Days Of Code - Log
+# 100 Days Of Code

+This challenge encourages you to practice whatever you want to learn for 100 days a minimum of 1 hour per day.
+It is important to write a log with the learned every day.

+## Daily log

 ## Day 0: January 8, Tuesday.